ntratcliff/Rainbow/README.md

 Rainbow is an esoteric programming language that runs on a virtual machine which takes instructions in the form of 3 byte hexadecimal strings from the RGB values of pixels in a bitmap image.

 # The Language
-Rainbow is a language in which 6 character, 3 byte hex strings are encoded into pixel data of a bitmap image, providing instructions for the Rainbow VM.
+Rainbow is a language in which 6 character, 3 byte hex strings are encoded into pixel data of an image, providing instructions for the Rainbow VM.

 Each hex string is referred to as a statement, and each statement is made up of 4 parts.
 The first part of a statement is the instruction to be executed on the Rainbow VM, and is defined by the first character of each statement.
 The second part of a statement is one of two 1 byte, 2 character parameters passed to the Rainbow VM with the instruction and is always a memory address.
 The third part of a statement is a single character switch indicating whether the last part of the statement is a value or memory address.
 This switch always has the value of either `1` or `0`.
 The last two characters of a statement make up the second 1 byte parameter, a value or memory address depending on the state of the previous switch.
 If the executing instruction calls for a value as the second parameter, but a memory address is provided, the Rainbow VM will use the value of the cell at the address in execution.